Academic-ID/sapienAI/README.md

 </div>

 > [!IMPORTANT]
-> The Editor feature is no longer being maintained.
+> The Editor feature (a separate feature from the Research Spaces described above) is no longer being maintained.
 It still works, but the functionality is being moved into Research Spaces.
 > It is recommended that any new writing be started in the Research Space editor.

 ## Beta notice!